 - Using your Google Tag Manager account (assuming you have it set-up)

 If you’ve got this far without having Google Analytics installed I suggest you go and do that first.
-Google Search Console is very much a garnish or side-order to some basic analytics – get that in place now.
+Google Search Console is very much a garnish or side-order (albeit a lovely one) to some basic analytics – get that in place now.